 - to undertake an assessment task at another time or

 - to take additional time to complete the assessment task.

 From Trimester 1, 2015 the adjustment of marks will no longer be available as an outcome of special consideration.

 Special consideration is intended to assist you in dealing with unexpected, short-term setbacks.

 If longer term conditions or circumstances are affecting your assessment performance, we have a number of specialist services to help you.
-These include services relating to health, safety and wellbeing and financial support and the Disability Resource Centre who will assist with identifying and implementing appropriate adjustments for students with ongoing medical conditions or disabilities.
+These include services relating to health and wellbeing and financial assistance and Disability Services who will assist with identifying and implementing appropriate adjustments for students with ongoing medical conditions or disabilities.

 We recommend you connect with these services if you are experiencing problems at University.
 Their support may also reduce your need to apply for special consideration.

 If you have ongoing difficulties you may still be eligible for special consideration, if you can demonstrate that your difficulties have suddenly worsened or that an additional issue has arisen.
 Note that additional special consideration can only be granted for the same task once and where extraordinary circumstances (such as hospitalisation) prevent you from attempting your first special assessment task or exam.
 See additional special consideration below.